matthew-brett/curious-git/curious_git.rst

 You've done a few changes to the script and figure since then.
-Today you finished cleaning up for the Science paper, and reran the analysis, and it doesn't quite the same.
+Today you finished cleaning up for the Science paper, and reran the analysis, and it doesn't look quite the same.
 You go to see Josephine.
 She says "It used to look better than that".
 That's what you think too.
 But:

 * **Did it really look different before?**
 * If it did, **what caused the change in the figure?**